-The following commentary reviews the consolidated financial position and consolidated results of operations of Frontier Farm Credit, ACA, and its subsidiaries (Frontier Farm Credit).
+The following commentary reviews the consolidated financial position and consolidated results of operations of Frontier Farm Credit, ACA, and its subsidiaries Frontier Farm Credit, FLCA and Frontier Farm Credit, PCA.
 The accompanying consolidated financial statements and notes also contain important information about our unaudited financial position and results of operations.
 You should also read our 2022 Annual Report for a description of our organization, operations and significant accounting policies.

-CoBank, ACB's financial condition and results of operations materially affect shareholders' investment in Frontier Farm Credit, ACA.
+Due to the nature of our financial relationship with CoBank, ACB's financial condition and results of operations materially affect our shareholders' investment in Frontier Farm Credit, ACA.
 To request a free copy of the CoBank, ACB financial reports, contact us at PO Box 2409, Omaha, NE 68103-2409, (800) 531-3905 or via email to \$sr@frontierfarmcredit.com.
 You may also obtain copies by accessing CoBank, ACB's website at www.cobank.com.